 Annabel looked back at the shape on the ground.
 It was moving again, getting up.
 She could see broken limbs now that she was closer.
 It was a man.
 A gentleman, perhaps, but there was nothing gentle about him now.
 His clothes were in tatters, his hat missing from his head.
-And though his bones were broken, his form twisted so unnaturally he hardly looked human, he hardly seemed to have noticed the state he was in.
-He was looking at Annabel, sniffing at the air, and staring at her with hunger in his eyes.
+And though his bones were broken, his form twisted so unnaturally he hardly looked human, he didn’t seem to notice the state he was in.
+He looked at Annabel, sniffing the air and staring at her with hunger in his eyes.
 The same way Lord Connor had looked at her.
 She reached for her gun, ready to shoot if he came at her.
 But she kept still and watched, knowing she would give away her position if she fired.
 She tried to quiet her breathing, and kept statue-still.

-Suddenly, the man started charging.
-She whipped out her revolver, but before she could even get her hand on the trigger, a gunshot rang out.
+Suddenly, the man charged.
+She whipped out her revolver, but before she could get her finger on the trigger, a gunshot rang out.
 The man fell to the ground, a hole punched straight through his head.

 “Nice shot,” said a muffled voice from the window.

 Annabel whipped around.
 She looked up at the window.
-The men in the plague doctor masks seemed not to have seen her yet.
+The men in the plague doctor masks still had not seen her.
 They were looking out the window, but their focus was on the man they’d just shot.
 They were probably making sure he wasn’t going to get up again.
 So Annabel took her time, aimed, and pulled the trigger.
 She hit the first of them.
-He dropped, right through the window he was leaning out of, and landed in the rose bushes below.
+He dropped, right through the window he was leaning out of and landed in the rose bushes below.

 The second man yelped in surprise and drew his own weapon.
 Annabel didn’t hesitate to put a bullet in his neck.
 She holstered her revolver and crossed the walkway to the rose bushes where the first of them had fallen.
-He was groaning, so that was good.
+He was groaning; good.
 She wanted him alive.
 But he was reaching for something, a gun maybe.

 She stepped closer, seized his hand before he reached it, and looked into his eyes.

 “Who do you work for?” she asked.
 Her tone was calm, and her face was impassive.
-Even if inside she was shaking, she gave no outward signs that she was frightened.
+Inside she was shaking, but she gave no outward signs that she was frightened.
 It was time to be ruthless.

 He shook his head and coughed.
 Annabel frowned at him.
 Well, there were ways of making people talk, weren’t there?
 His vest was wet with blood, a hole ripped through it where she’d hit him.
 She reached out and with a gloved hand, thrust her fingers into his wound.
 He screamed, but she didn’t let up.
-Just kept her fingers digging into his chest until sweat dripped down his brow.
+She just kept digging her fingers into his chest until sweat dripped down his brow.
 It was a bit disturbing, feeling her fingers inside his wound, but what disturbed her most was that on some level, she felt deep satisfaction.
 How’s this for ruthless, she thought.

 He muttered something.

 She withdrew her hand, peeled the straps off his mask, and revealed his face.
 She was surprised to see how young he was.
 And how handsome.
 For a moment, she felt a horrible sense of guilt.
 He was about to die, and she was literally torturing him.
-Then she thought of the piles of corpses that even now lined the halls.
-She remembered who he was.
+Then she remembered who he was, and thought of the piles of corpses that now lined the halls.
 She leaned in close to his face so she could hear what he had to say.

 “Resurrectionists,” he coughed.